IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverles/serverless-programming-model.md

 ![Trigger-Rule-Action Relationship](101-ex0-serverless-trigger-rule-action.png)

-With the appropriate set of rules, a single Trigger event can invoke multiple Actions, or events from multiple Triggers can invoke the same action.
+With an appropriate set of rules, a single Trigger event can invoke multiple Actions, or events from multiple Triggers can invoke the same action.

 {% hint style="success" %}
 As you can see, the IBM Cloud Functions (ICF) programming model has been well thought out and has lead to a robust and powerful implementation of Serverless as you will see!